Test-Time Mixup Augmentation for Data and Class-Specific Uncertainty Estimation in Deep Learning Image Classification: Methods

-The proposed TTMA-DU illustrates the instability of test data predictions caused by mixing various classes.
-It uses more intense perturbations than traditional affine-based transformations, allowing for an evaluation of the trained network's robustness to data-based perturbations in harsher conditions than those provided by existing TTA method~\citep{Wang2019}.
+The proposed TTMA-DU illustrates the instability of test data predictions resulting from the mixture of various classes.
+It introduces more intense perturbations compared to traditional affine-based transformations, enabling an evaluation of the trained network's robustness to data-based perturbations under more challenging conditions than those offered by existing TTA methods~\citep{Wang2019}.